 Kicking too hard

 Your kick is just as important as your pull, and mistakes in your kick can easily drag you down.
 Kicking too hard here means that your legs are making large movements that become inefficient.
 There could even be tendencies when your knees would bend as you kick.
 The proper way to do it is to have small and fast kicks with minimal splashes.
 Too much movement is wasted effort.
 It should be rhythmic and coordinated with your pull and the rest of your body.

 It’s important to practice the right form because it can easily render whatever exercise useless.
 If you don’t correct your form early on, it gets harder later on.
 The best way to monitor your form is to do drills or use different equipment, such as fins and paddles.
-Also, try going slow on some days, so you can focus on perfecting your form.
+You could also try going slow on some days so you can focus on perfecting your form.

 Learn more here: